wechto/paper/README.md

   We focussed specifically on intrinsic motivation with a reward measure known as empowerment, which requires at its core the efficient computation of the mutual information.

-+ 强化学习如何使用内在动机

 + Social Influence as Intrinsic Motivation for Multi-Agent Deep Reinforcement Learning

 + A survey on intrinsic motivation in reinforcement learning https://arxiv.org/abs/1908.06976 :milky_way: :fist_oncoming: :fist_oncoming: :fire: :fire: :sweat_drops: :droplet: :droplet: